 Ordinary meetings are regarded as legally convened pursuant to a first call when shares representing more than 50% of our capital are present or duly represented.
 Resolutions at ordinary meetings of shareholders are valid when approved by a majority of the shares present at the meeting.
 Any number of shares represented at an ordinary meeting of shareholders convened pursuant to a second or subsequent call constitutes a quorum.
-Resolutions at ordinary meetings of shareholders convened pursuant to a second or subsequent call are valid when a majority of the shares present at the meeting approves them.
+Resolutions at ordinary meetings of shareholders convened pursuant call are valid when a majority of the shares present at the meeting approves them.